Three essential relationships that help us deliver great services

 - The willingness and curiosity of an organization’s leaders to integrate human-centered principles into the culture of this organization and inform service delivery

-Good relationship management is a process that requires constant communication and understanding.
+Good relationship management is a process that requires interpersonal skills, constant communication and understanding.
 And this isn't a once or twice a year activity, but rather an adaptive, ongoing process of learning and discovery.
 What is required is deep communication that can develop an understanding of our customers’ experience and how they need to be supported.
 By revealing these needs, we are able to provide support in relevant and effective ways that grow and strengthen the relationship we have with our customers.

 Even though the journey towards developing better customer understanding and relationships may seem daunting, our best chance of success is by starting simple, with questions and curiosity.